Qualis/www-qual-is/_posts/industrial-revolution-of-software.md

 * Over time, further automation (like **robotic welding and painting in the 1970s-80s**) reduced the need for human labor in some roles, but increased demand in others - particularly in robotics maintenance, automation programming, and industrial design.
 * More recently, the rise of **autonomous vehicles and electric drivetrains** has shifted focus again, pushing automotive marques to invest in software engineering, data analysis, and battery technology.

-The key pattern: automation doesn't eliminate jobs; it **reshapes** the nature of work, moving labor toward new areas of demand.

 Will generative AI do something similar for software engineering?

 I suspect we will still see **growth in the number of software engineers**, even as automation rises.